Goal 7

 Current Situation

-In 2021, Nova Scotia’s labour force participation rate for 15 to 64-year-olds was 77.9 per cent.
-Labour force participation rebounded in 2021 after falling in 2020 due to the impact of the COVID-19 pandemic.
-However, the Canadian rate also increased in 2021, leaving the gap between the Nova Scotia and Canadian rates larger than it was in 2012.
-Nova Scotia’s labour force participation rate gap with the national rate was 1.2 percentage points in 2021.
+In 2023, Nova Scotia’s labour force participation rate for 15 to 64-year-olds was 78.1 per cent.
+Labour force participation edged down in 2023 following a decline in 2022.
+However, the Canadian rate increased in 2023, leaving the gap between the Nova Scotia and Canadian rates larger than it was in 2012.
+Nova Scotia’s labour force participation rate gap with the national rate was 2.1 percentage points in 2023.

 Year Canada (target) Nova Scotia